Voicings

 G major voicings

 G chords are often played in open position, which the standard tuning serves well for.
-It can of course be played all over the neck:
+But it can of course be played all over the neck:

 G (I) - using the 4th string for the bass note.